 - 2.8 Kodi addon searches and streams not working

 - 2.9 Kodi black screen or blank screen issues

 - 3 Conclusion

 Why you should always use a VPN with Kodi

 VPNs are often used to hide unlicensed streaming from a user’s internet service provider (ISP).
 Despite this, using a VPN can greatly benefit people who only use official streaming sources.

 VPNs work by encrypting a user’s internet traffic.
-This prevents it being accessed by any outside observer.
+This prevents it from being accessed by any outside observer.
 This renders the majority of Man-in-the-Middle attacks useless and also prevents your ISP from throttling your connection based on your browsing habits.